Appaneravanda Kiran Subbaiah's Sculptures

 About the statue of Adishesha

-• Apart from the 135 headed Lord Adishesha, there are 45 (forty five) individual snakes carved in different poses or postures on the pedestal & the sides of the main statue.
+• Apart from the 135-headed Lord Adishesha, there are 45 (forty-five) individual snakes carved in different poses or postures on the pedestal & the sides of the main statue.
 The sum total of the individual numbers of 45 is also 9.

-• Shri Yanthra, Om Yanthra and Gayathri Mantra are also engraved on the backside of the statue.
+• Shri Yanthra, Om Yanthra, and Gayathri Mantra are also engraved on the backside of the statue.

 About Adishesha

 Sesha said, "My brothers are wicked of heart.
 I do not wish to live among them.
 Let this not draw the censure of the world.
-I wish to cast of this body of mine and attain salvation.
+I wish to cast off this body of mine and attain salvation.
 I am very much grieved by the treatment meted out to my aunt Vinata and her son by my mother and brothers."

 Brahma said, "Thou shalt attain salvation in due course.
 Ask me another boon."